v5ma/selfawarenetworks/README.md

 I hope that the most intelligent people in the world read & enjoy my notes on consciousness & sentient machines, but I am going to tell you upfront that its not all correct, some of the notes will not be included in the eventual book, but its enough to get the main ideas across about the brain, the mind, and reality.

-some of the ideas in my 1000+ book notes I am planning to share soon are incorrect, outdated & I know which ones.
-Some ideas are very well backed with sources.
+Some of the ideas in these notes for the book are incorrect, outdated, and kept simply because they contained something interesting that I wanted to follow up on later.
+Some of the ideas are very well backed with sources.
 Some of the ideas I believe are correct are so different I will likely have to debate them.
 OK.
-FYI to readers.

 This is an Institute on Github meaning that it is open to contributions, you can submit pull requests from your account and if accepted you will be a documented contributor to this research.
 I may even cite your work in the upcoming printed version of the book titled Self Aware Networks.